mrdoob/three.js/threejs/lessons/threejs-load-gltf.md

 <div class="threejs_center"><img src="resources/images/making-path-for-cars.jpg" style="width: 1094px"></div>

-I needed as way to get the data for that path out of Blender.
+I needed a way to get the data for that path out of Blender.
 Fortunately I was able to select just my path and export .OBJ checking "write nurbs".

 <div class="threejs_center"><img src="resources/images/blender-export-obj-write-nurbs.jpg" style="width: 498px"></div>

-Opening the .OBJ file I was able to get a list of points which I formated into this
+Opening the .OBJ file I was able to get a list of points which I formatted into this

 ```js
 const controlPoints = [